 However, this post (Helsinki travel guide) aims to give visitors a great overview of what to expect and the cool things to do in Helsinki.
-I’ll concentrate on places which the locals would also enjoy going to and not just the main touristic places which every single other blog post already have (but I’ll include them in here, as well).
+I’ll concentrate on places which the locals would also enjoy going to and not just the main touristic places which every single other blog post already has (but I’ll include them in here, as well).

 Nonetheless, there are also tons of other places to visit in Finland and quite a few are easily accessible from the capital and can be done on a day trip from Helsinki!
-There are also different sort of Helsinki sightseeing tours you can partake to see more of the city in short amount of time.
+There are also different sorts of Helsinki sightseeing tours you can partake to see more of the city in a short amount of time.

 Table of Contents